moleculer-java/moleculer-spring-boot-demo/README.md

 **Build Windows Installer**

-The project does not include any transporter libraries (JARs).
-If you want to use transporters (such as Redis or NATS) the transporter libraries should be listed in the project dependencies list (in the "build.gradle" file).
+The project does not include any transporter libraries (JARs) in its initial state.
+If you want to use transporters (such as Redis, Kafka or NATS) the transporter dependencies must be listed in the "build.gradle" file.
 For example, to use NATS, remove comment prefix from the line of the NATS dependency.

 ![image](docs/dependency.png)

 In addition, you should specify in the "cfg/moleculer.config.xml" which transporter will be started.
-You can enable the telnet-based developer console in the same configuration file:
+You can enable the telnet-based developer console in this configuration file:

 ![image](docs/config.png)

-To create the installer, type "gradlew buildInstaller" in the project directory:
+To create the installer, run the "gradlew buildInstaller" command in the project's root directory:

 ![image](docs/gradlew.png)

 The executable installer will be generated into the "installer/dist" directory, as "moleculer_setup_1.0.0.exe".
-When you run the installer, the executable Moleculer application is created in the proper directory structure.
+This installer will create all required libraries and configuration files, what is needed to run the service.

 ![image](docs/installer1.png)